IVC Evidensia Ireland's home page

 At IVC Evidensia Ireland, we are committed to ensuring all employees are fairly rewarded for their work and have equal access to all opportunities.

-In pay terms that means fair and equitable pay policies and pay decisions for all staff.
+In pay terms that means fair and equitable pay policies and pay decisions for all employees.
+We said last year that we were evolving our pay and reward structure in Ireland, further reinforcing parity – we continue to do that.

-As our reported numbers show, we rely overwhelmingly on women and this reflects the profession as a whole.
+As our reported numbers showwomen are the mainstay of our employees, as they are for the veterinary profession.
 Closing our gender pay gap will require long-term sustained focus from us all in the business and will reflect broader cultural change.

-The Board and I are fully committed to ensuring that we close the gender pay gap.
+The IVC Evidensia Ireland Leadership team and I are fully committed to ensuring that we close the gender pay gap.

-The distribution of men and women in roles across our entire business greatly affects the statistics here.
-On the whole far more women than men are employed across the entire veterinary sector, and this is particularly true in the practice teams which make up the vast majority of our roles.
-Further, we can see that the proportion of women in the top pay quarter of our business has risen again, and we consider that to be wholly positive.
+The distribution of men and women in roles across our business greatly affects the statistics here.
+On the whole far more women than men are employed not just in IVC Evidensia Ireland but across the entire veterinary sector, and this is particularly true in the practice teams which make up the vast majority of our roles.
+We can see that the proportion of women in the top pay quarter of our business has risen in the past twelve months.

 Some of the initiatives being undertaken in the business:

-• We have stated our intent to increase female representation in the senior management population to 50% by 2025 and we are on track to achieve that through initiatives such as leadership academies, flexible working and much more
+• We have stated our intent to increase female representation in the senior management population to 50% by 2025 and we remain on track to achieve that.